 THRASH ‘TIL DEATH is a 50 week long set of features exploring the legends who crossed over between thrash and death metal between 1983-1993.
 The focus is primarily on under-served, unknown, and exemplar bands/releases.
 The selection is comprehensive but the numbering is not indicative of any type of rank or value: The order of band appearance is arbitrarily chosen.
 E-mail me if you want to suggest any relevant bands!

-Named after an inside joke among band members early in their formation, Demented Ted is just one of many forgotten gems resultant of the booming extreme metal scene within the Chicago, Illinois area in the mid-80’s.
+Named after an inside joke (Ted was a cat, a demented cat) among band members early in their formation, Demented Ted is just one of many forgotten gems resultant of the booming extreme metal scene within the Chicago, Illinois area in the mid-80’s.
 As with any scene there were folks who were just along for the ride as they developed musical ideas and I’d say a broader look at Demented Ted‘s evolution saw a group of crossover kids evolving too fast to last; This paired with a poorly managed career and separates them meaningfully from earnest die-hards and innovators like Paul Speckmann or the folks in Devastation, who’d cooking up some of the earliest death metal in the United States nearby.
 Though I’d concede their too-eager to keep up with the times ambition would demolish any earnest legacy, their sole full-length remains one of the absolute best death metal albums ever recorded.
 Go figure.
 Anyhow, this was a band that originally ‘got it’ as a Forbidden/Dark Angel-riffing hellion that’d clearly devoured every bit of death metal they could at the time ’til they’d recruit a capable enough set of guitarists to set them over the edge.
 The progression is clear enough, they thrashed their asses to death, and died under a different name as a mediocre industrial metal band.
 I’ve sourced some information from a Tough Riffs interview with guitarist Ken Cutler, who only elucidates the ’91-’95 era of the band.
+Thanks to original bassist Mark M. for extra info!
 Hey!
-I’ve done my best to research as much as I can but please feel free to message me (firstname.lastname@example.org) or leave a comment if I’ve left out anything vital or gotten something horribly wrong!
+I’ve done my best to research as much as I can but please feel free to message me (email@example.com) or leave a comment if I’ve left out anything vital or gotten something horribly wrong!